-There were no missing results for all JAMAR items, since data were collected through a web-based system that did not allow to skip answers and input of null values.
 The response pattern for both PF and HRQoL was positively skewed toward normal functional ability and normal HRQoL.
-All response choices were used for the different HRQoL items except for items 1 and 8, whereas a reduced number of response choices was used for all the PF items except for items 1, 3, 4 and 5.
+All response choices were used for the different HRQoL items except for item 8, whereas a reduced number of response choices were used for PF items 11 and 12.

-The mean and SD of the items within a scale were roughly equivalent for the PF and for the HRQoL items, except for HRQoL items 1 and 8 (data not shown).
-The median number of items marked as not applicable was 0% (0-1%) for the PF and 2% (1-4%) for the HRQoL.
+The mean and SD of the items within a scale were roughly equivalent for the PF and for the HRQoL items, except for HRQoL item 5 (data not shown).
+The median number of items marked as not applicable was 1% (0.0-5.0%) for the PF and 1.5% (0.0-8.0%) for the HRQoL.